AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 [^146]: C. Bigg, D.D. *Neoplatonism*.
 London: 1895, p.
 339.

-[^147]: An excellent resume of the opinions of the fathers on Christ's
+[^147]: JW: An excellent resume of the opinions of the fathers on
-    descent into Hades, and preaching the gospel to the dead, is Huidekoper's "The Belief of the First Three Centuries Concerning Christ's Mission to the Underworld;" also Huidekoper's "Indirect Testimony to the Gospels;" also Dean Plumptre's "Spirits in Prison."
+    Christ's descent into Hades, and preaching the gospel to the dead, is Huidekoper's "The Belief of the First Three Centuries Concerning Christ's Mission to the Underworld;" also Huidekoper's "Indirect Testimony to the Gospels;" also Dean Plumptre's "Spirits in Prison."
     London: 1884.

-[^148]: Historia Dogmatica de Descensu Christi ad Inferos.
+[^148]: JW: Historia Dogmatica de Descensu Christi ad Inferos.
 J.A.
     Dietelmaier.

-[^149]: De Passione et Cruce Domini.
+[^149]: JW: De Passione et Cruce Domini.
 Migne, XXVIII, 186-240.

-[^150]: Carm.
+[^150]: JW: Carm.
 XXXV, v.
 9.

-[^151]: Strom.
+[^151]: JW: Strom.
 VI.

-[^152]: Farrar's "Early Days of Christianity," ch.
+[^152]: JW: Farrar's "Early Days of Christianity," ch.
 7.

-[^153]: Asseman, IV, p.
-344. See Prof. Plumptre's "Spirits in Prison,"
+[^153]: JW: Asseman, IV, p.
+344. See Prof. Plumptre's "Spirits in
-    p.
+    Prison," p.
 141; Dict.
 Christ.
 Biog.
 Art.
 Eschatology, etc.

-[^154]: Book I, ch.
+[^154]: JW: Book I, ch.
 3.

-[^155]: Universalist Quarterly.
+[^155]: JW: Universalist Quarterly.

-[^156]: Archs.
-Usher and Wake, quoted by Farrar, "Mercy and Judgment."
+[^156]: JW: Archs.
+Usher and Wake, quoted by Farrar, "Mercy and
+    Judgment."

-[^157]: Spirits in Prison, London, p.
+[^157]: JW: Spirits in Prison, London, p.
 25.

-[^158]: *Confessions*, ix, 13.
+[^158]: JW: *Confessions*, ix, 13.
 That these ideas were general in the
     primitive church, see Nitzsch, "Christian Doctrine," Sec.
 III;
     Dorner, "System of Christian Doctrine," Vol. IV, (Eschatology).
 Also Vaughan's "Causes of the Corruption of Christianity," p.
 319.

-[^159]: "Neoplatonism," by C. Bigg, p.
+[^159]: JW: "Neoplatonism," by C. Bigg, p.
 334.

 [^160]: pp. 292-293.